Mount Tambora: Monitoring

 Indonesia's population has been increasing rapidly since the 1815 eruption.
 In 2020, the population of the country reached 270 million people, of which 56% concentrated on the island of Java.
 An event as significant as the 1815 eruption would impact about eight million people.

 Seismic activity in Indonesia is monitored by the Directorate of Volcanology and Geological Hazard Mitigation with the monitoring post for Mount Tambora located at Doro Peti village.
 They focus on seismic and tectonic activity by using a seismograph.
 There has been no significant increase in seismic activity since the 1880 eruption.
 Monitoring is continuously performed inside the caldera, with a focus on the parasitic cone Doro Api Toi.

 The directorate created a disaster mitigation map for Mount Tambora, which designates two zones for an eruption: a dangerous zone and a cautious zone.
 The dangerous zone identifies areas that would be directly affected by pyroclastic flows, lava flows or pyroclastic falls.
 It includes areas such as the caldera and its surroundings, a span of up to 58.7 km2 where habitation is prohibited.
 The cautious zone consists of land that might be indirectly affected, either by lahar flows and other pumice stones.
 The size of the cautious area is 185 km2, and includes Pasanggrahan, Doro Peti, Rao, Labuan Kenanga, Gubu Ponda, Kawindana Toi and Hoddo villages.
 A river, called Guwu, at the southern and northwest part of the mountain is also included in the cautious zone.

+Recent unrest

+Since the middle of 2025, volcanic unrest in the form of deep earthquakes has increased.
+On March 10, 2026, The Center for Volcanology and Geological Hazard/Pusat Vulkanologi dan Mitigasi Bencana Geologi (CVGHM/PVMBG) raised the alert level of Tambora from alert level 1 to alert level 2 due to an increased number of deep volcanic earthquakes.
+The public was told to stay at least 3 km from Tambora.
+Activity also included: tectonic seismicity, deep volcanic seismicity (Type A/vulkanik dalam), volcano-tectonic (VT) seismicity.
+The PVMBG further clarified in January 2026, 267 deep volcanic earthquakes were reported.
+By February, the number of earthquakes increased substantially to 453.
+This is interpreted as magma moving closer to the surface.
+Earthquake activity stayed high in the month of March.
+Between March 1-9, 88 earthquakes were recorded along with rockfalls.
+No emissions were visible, but weather did obstruct viewing at times.